TGoldsack1/biolaysumm/index.md

 #### Task 2: Readability-controlled Summarisation

 Given an article’s main text as input, the goal is for participants to train a single model to generate both the technical abstract and the lay summary.
-One dataset (derived from PLOS) are provided for training and will be used for evaluation.
+One dataset (derived from PLOS) is provided for training and will be used for evaluation.
 For the final evaluation, submissions will be ranked on the average perfomance across both summary types.

 ### Datasets
 {: #data}